davisblakep/davisblakep/README.md

 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=davisblakep&theme=cobalt&repo=backend-auth-practice)](https://github.com/davisblakep/backend-auth-practice)

 `More coming soon.
-Repo highlights will include new React.JS boilerplates w/ Redux, Private Routing using JSON Web Tokens, REDUX and included middleware, Material-UI components, authentication login and registration forms, and a sample Parallax CSS config.`
+Repo highlights will include:`

+New Frontend React.JS boilerplates w/ Private Routing using JSON Web Tokens, REDUX and included middleware, Material-UI components, authentication login and registration forms, and a sample Parallax CSS config.

+New Backend Node.JS, ExpressJS, Knex, PostgreSQL boilerplates w/ Morgan Express for Endpoint Logging, JWT for Authentication, Knex.JS for Database Table Migration.
+PostgreSQL for database management, JEST for testing, and a route to include an HTML graphical homepage for your API homepage.